 The aim here is to agree what the testing should focus on and on what devices the testing should be carried out on.

-Other factors to consider are app delivery method, where issues are to be raised and how test results are reported.
+Other factors to consider are the app delivery method to use, also where issues are to be raised and how test results are to be reported.

 Issues are raised as they are found, in the method agreed: this could be in your own issue tracker – such as JIRA, DoneDone, RedMine etc – or within an Excel document, or perhaps a Google doc, or, where applicable, within my own hosted JIRA issue tracker.